 There are three main types of questions you’ll experience during your polygraph or lie detector test:

-Relevant questions deal with genuine issues of concern.
+Relevant questionsRelevant questions deal with genuine issues of concern.
 Relevant questions cross-examine the information you provided on your application form and dig into anything that may incriminate.

 Example questions could be:

 Irrelevant questionsThe polygraph examiner uses irrelevant questions to establish a baseline.
-They’re simple statements of fact.
 These questions don’t directly relate to the job or to the information you provided in your application.

 Examples of irrelevant questions are things like:

-These questions force us to lie.
+Control Questions (or Probable Lie Control Questions)These questions practically force us to lie.
 It shows the examiner your physiological response to lying so that they can compare it with your reactions to relevant questions later on.

-Examples of Probable Lie Control questions could be:
+Examples of probable lie control questions could be:

 Most of us know that breath control (i.e., slowing down the breath rate) has a positive effect on our overall sense of calm.
 Long, slow, deep inhalations and exhalations are commonly used in meditative practices to lower the heart rate.

-Deep breathing techniques, therefore, will help to maintain a consistent heart rate and keep your blood pressure from rising throughout the Actual Test.
+Deep breathing techniques, therefore, will help to maintain a consistent heart rate and keep your blood pressure from rising throughout the actual test.

 Sit as still as possible throughout the entirety of the test.
 Make eye contact when appropriate and do not fidget.